n3-charts/line-chart/README.md

 The `tooltip` must be an object which contains the following properties :
  + `mode` : can be set to `none`, `axes`, or `scrubber`.
 It can also be set to `scrubber`, which displays tooltips for all series.
  + `interpolate` : can be either `true`or `false`.
 Default is `false`.
 Will be ignored if the tooltip's mode is not `axes`.
+ + `formatter` : optional, allows to catch the tooltip before it gets rendered.
+Must be a function that takes x, y and series as arguments and returns a string.
+Ignored when mode is not `scrubber`.

 ##### Optional stuff
 Additionally, you can set `lineMode` to a value between these :